 TASKS:

-Review at least two completed SERP packages where LERF was the dominant metric for technical content and format. ssess the understandability of the information presented.
+Review at least two completed SERP packages where LERF was the dominant metric for technical content and format.
+Assess the understandability of the information presented.

 Meet with a qualified SRA to discuss any questions that you have as a result of this activity and demonstrate that you can meet the evaluation criteria listed above.